 - The right to file a complaint with the U .S .
 Department of Education concerning alleged failures by St. Mary’s College of Maryland to comply with the requirements of FERPA:

 For further information concerning FERPA, please contact the Office of the Registrar, Glendening Hall 120.

-Health and Counseling records kept in the Counseling and Health Center are considered medical records and are not covered under FERPA.
+Health and Counseling records kept in the Wellness Center are considered medical records and are not covered under FERPA.
 Heath and Counseling records are covered under the Maryland Medical Records Act.
-Inquiries about these records should be forwarded to Counseling and Health Center staff.
+Inquiries about these records should be forwarded to Wellness Center staff.